UT-ADL/autoware_mini_practice/practice_5/README.md

 # create mask
 mask = (labels == i)
 # select points for one object from an array using a mask
-# rows are selected using a binary mask and only first 3 columns are selected: x, y and z coordinates
+# rows are selected using a binary mask, and only the first 3 columns are selected: x, y, and z coordinates
 points3d = points[mask,:3]
 ```

 Additionally, for each object, we should:
-* skip all the clusters that have fewer points than parameter `min_cluster_size`
+* Skip all the clusters that have fewer points than the parameter `min_cluster_size`
 * calculate `centroid` - the mean of all the coordinates for that object
 * calculate `convex_hull` - cluster borders in 2d space, using only x and y coordinates.